firefly-math/firefly-math-precision/README.md

 # firefly-math-precision
-Utilities for precision operations and evaluations
+Utilities for precision operations and evaluation